It can be devastating when you receive the news that your roof needs repair.

 You know the impact of rising prices on the roofing industry, but what does that mean for you?

 Unfortunately, roofing companies’ rising prices are inevitably passed down to you.
-Companies still have employees and bills to pay, and they have to maintain their profit margins.
+Companies still have employees and bills to pay and must maintain their profit margins.

-The bottom line: the cost of your roof replacement will be more expensive.
-We have seen an average 15% price increase for roofing companies across the country.
+The bottom line: your roof replacement will be more expensive.
+We have seen an average 15 percent price increase for roofing companies nationwide.

 This price may continue to go up.
-Manufacturers continue to announce price increases, and the year goes on, which makes buying a new roof more challenging.
+Manufacturers continue to announce price increases as the year goes on, which makes buying a new roof more challenging.

-Manufacturer and material prices will continue to rise in the aftermath of the pandemic.
-While those prices will be translated to the overall price of a new roof, you don’t have to pay the (higher) future prices.
+Manufacturer and material prices will continue to rise.
+While those prices will be translated to the overall price of a new roof, you don’t have to pay (higher) future prices.

 You can lock in today’s prices by getting an estimate for a future project.